 mimeTypeattribute), just a URI, or both a data type and a URI.
 A URI is specified by separate attributes for each of its parts:

-These attributes are optional, but also mutually dependent: If a
+These attributes that specify the URL format are optional, but also mutually dependent:

 hostis not specified for the filter, the